Does Satellite Internet Compromise Your VPN?Posted April 16, 2019, 7:57 p.m. by Michael G

 That was until now, when numerous products have introduced a new way of combating this conflict; by converting TCP into UDP.
 That way, the transfer doesn’t need a call-back or receipt anymore, resulting in a consistent flow of data.

-So, in short, yes, you can now use VPN with a satellite ISP through services in the market called SSL VPN.
+So, in short, yes, you can now use a VPN with a satellite ISP through services in the market called SSL VPN.

 Does That Mean VPN is Stable with Satellite Internet?